Disposal of Operating Assets: Explanation

 When accounting for the disposal of operating assets, the firm should record a gain or loss for the difference between the net salvage proceeds and the asset’s book value as of the disposal date.

 For example, consider this asset:

-The book value as of December 31, 20×3, is computed under the half-year convention for partial year’s depreciation as follows:
+The book value as of 31 December 20×3 is computed under the half-year convention for partial year’s depreciation as follows:

-The SCFP should identify the amount of working capital provided by disposals ($35,000 for the example above) and should adjust the income figure for any gains or losses in order to present the amount of working capital provided by operating activities alone.
+The SCFP should identify the amount of working capital provided by disposals ($35,000 for the example above) and should adjust the income figure for any gains or losses to present the amount of working capital provided by operating activities alone.

 If the seller accepts a note receivable from the buyer, the realistic interest rate should be used to determine the selling price of the asset.
 If the seller accepts another asset in exchange, there may or may not be a gain or loss on the exchange.